What Makes a Leader? Daniel Goldman

 Recognize Success – Not just with the company, but with the individuals.
 It is said that working without recognition is a sure way to alienate the workforce.

-Empower Others – No one can do it all themselves.
-Great leaders see the potential and talent in others and utilize that to allow them to thrive in the workplace and become respected in their position to take the company to a higher level.
+Empower Others—No one can do it all themselves.
+Great leaders see the potential and talent in others and utilize that to allow them to thrive in the workplace, become respected in their positions, and take the company to a higher level.

-Motivate and Inspire – While motivation should come from within, often getting that spark lit inside of someone is all that is needed to allow for greatness to be achieved.
+Motivate and Inspire—While motivation should come from within, often, getting that spark lit inside of someone is all that is needed to achieve greatness.

 Social Skill – This is a crucial component of successful management.
 Building rapport with others to move them.
 Goleman found it an asset when having a wide circle of acquaintances and finding common ground with people of all kinds.